 Florence, Italy is an iconic, ancient city that really encompasses the true heart of Italian food and culture.
 It’s crowded, busy, and colourful, and is a mandatory stop for anyone visiting this beautiful country.
 The biggest highlights, fortunately, can be crammed into one (very full) day.
-Here are my top 5 sites in Florence to experience, even if you only have a day to visit!
+Even if you only have 24 hours in Florence, these are my top 5 must-sees!

 5. Palazzo Vecchio

 The Palazzo Vecchio was built in 1299 as a fortified palace for the magistrates of the commune.
 During the mid-sixteenth century, the palace was home to Cosimo I de’ Medici, the second Duke of Florence.

 The palace is still in use today as Florence’s city hall, but many sections are now open to the public as a museum and archaeological site.
 In fact, the hall was built upon the ancient Roman ruins of a 1st Century AD theater, the remains of which can be viewed from the basement level.
 The interior rooms boast impressive frescoes, murals, gold detailing and imposing sculptures.

 You can also tour the secret passages, visit the private apartments, and walk along the battlements.
 The building is right in the Piazza della Signoria square, which makes it conveniently close to other attractions on this list.

 The entrance to the Palazzo Vecchio is easy to spot.
 It’s the one with the statue of David replica in front:

 Museum ticket + Tower and roundabout walk

 (Average visit time 1.30 hours, including the Ronda Walk)

 4. Basilica di Santa Croce